Bee and Butterfly Haven at Holy Trinity Churchyard

 Print off, back up as a booklet, and read to your child

-Richard Lester, now organist at St Luke's Church, has recorded a CD of French popular organ music entitled French Bonbons.
-ALL proceeds from this CD will go to Buckfastleigh Food Bank.
+Richard Lester, an organist at St Luke's Church, has recorded a CD of French popular organ music entitled French Bonbons.
+All proceeds from this CD will go to St Luke's Church as it hosts the vitally important Buckfastleigh Food Bank.
 The CD will be released by the international recording company, Nimbus Records and will be available globally.
 It can also be purchased on Amazon, Apple, and many other websites from November 1st at a retail price of £12.75.
 Copies can also be purchased at St Luke's Church at a bargain price of £10.